Indokalpa/devTinder/README.md

 - jwt.expire : Server-side.
 How long token is valid for authentication at the server.
 - Don't use arrow fn with schema-methods, as 'this' keyword only works with normal fn, not arrow fn.

+# Diving into APIs and Express Router
+- Group similar routes under respective rotuers
+- use router = express.Router() instead of app = express()